tleish/redmine_jstoolbar_ext_images/README.md

 See: http://www.redmine.org/issues/10189

-The image menu button detects the if there are spaces and inserts a modified path to support spaces file name.
+The image menu button detects if there are spaces and inserts a modified path to support spaces file name.

 ## Installation